Fun facts – what's new on Scotland’s railway?

 Newest revamped station

-Now let’s leave Edinburgh Gateway behind and hop on the direct service to Dundee to experience Scotland’s newest revamped station.
+We're heading east again on an Inter7City service to Dundee to experience Scotland’s newest revamped station.
 The city itself has undergone a huge transformation over the past few years and the station now stands proudly next to the stunning architecture of the V&A. Keeping things moving forward, inside the station it’s out with a waiting room and in with a relaxing lounge.
 With a mix of sofas and chairs, softer lighting and space to relax, it’s a much nicer start to any journey or connection.

 We can’t talk about Scotland’s newest railway developments without mentioning the shiny new Class 385 Express trains.
 These started riding the rails on 24 July 2018, carrying passengers between Edinburgh and Glasgow following the electrification of the route.
 Since then, they’ve popped up on other routes across Central Scotland and will continue to do so over the rest of 2019.
 Keep your eyes peeled and if you get a chance to ride on one, enjoy!
 They’re ever so lovely inside.
 It’s quieter, smoother and quicker too.

 Let’s round of this fact-finding journey with a little tongue-in-cheek category: